If you’re new to running or just trying to create the most effective training plan, you’ve likely found yourself wondering how often you should run.

 One of the first question runners ask themselves as they begin training is this: how many days a week should I run?

 Creating any training plan, whether you’re trying to lose weight, stay healthy, or train for a race, requires first that we decide how many times to run per week.
+Deciding how often you will run can help narrow down further questions like how many miles to run, the types of runs to include, etc.

 Running 1-2 Days a Week